prashant10021999/MonteCarlo_Polarization/README.md

 Overview

 This repository contains a Monte Carlo simulation code for polarized light transport in scattering media.
-The code is based on the work published in:

-J. Ramella-Roman, S. A. Prahl, S. L. Jacques, Three Monte Carlo programs of polarized light transport into scattering media: Part I, Optics Express, 2005.

 Compilation and Execution

 Compilation